About the degree programme

 Study location

-Most teaching in Years 1 to 3 takes place in the University's Central Area.
+Most teaching in Years 1 to 3 takes place in the University's Central Area, the area around Bristo Square and George Square.

 In your clinical years, your teaching will take place: